D-D-Read/KanPi/README.md

 ## Project Name Symbolism

-KanPi combines "Kanshi" (monitoring or oversight in Japanese) with "Pi" from Raspberry Pi, reflecting the project's focus on automotive monitoring through innovative technology.
+KanPi combines "Kanshi" (monitoring or oversight in Japanese) with "Pi" from Raspberry Pi, reflecting the project's focus on automotive monitoring.
 It aims to provide car enthusiasts and DIYers with a powerful tool for enhancing their vehicle's performance and health monitoring capabilities.

 ## Project Goals